AmitWiley2001/21BottlesGame/README.md

     Computer has picked 1

 As per this artificially intelligent program, the Computer should always win.
-Once the User is compelled to pick up the last beer bottle, then they are the Loser and would have to pay the bill.
+Once the User is compelled to pick up the last Water bottle, then they are the Loser and would have to pay the bill.

     Computer has picked 1